kavinbharathii/game_of_life/README.md

 # game_of_life

+_John Conway's Game of Life.
+A cellular Automaton_

-game of life - ish simulation in python using pygame
+the game of life simulation in python using pygame